bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 In checkout dhl shipping rule and rates will be shown
 ![Screenshot%202021-06-26%20at%204.32.57%20PM](Screenshot%202021-06-26%20at%204.32.57%20PM.png "Screenshot%202021-06-26%20at%204.32.57%20PM")
 NOTE: On some locations DHL may not provide the shipping.
 In that case dhl shipping rule will not show up, this may also happen when there is incorrect zip entered.
-Console log is provided in such case to very this.(in test mode only)
+Console log is provided in such case to verify this.(in test mode only)

 When payment is approved shipping labels will be generated  which can be printed from backend orders view
 ![Screenshot%202021-06-26%20at%204.35.38%20PM](Screenshot%202021-06-26%20at%204.35.38%20PM.png "Screenshot%202021-06-26%20at%204.35.38%20PM")